ramashishyadav108/Assignment-extractiondata/README.md

 ## 🙏 Acknowledgments

 - FastAPI for the excellent web framework
-- OpenAI/Anthropic for LLM APIs
+- Google Gemini for powerful LLM APIs
-- pdfplumber for PDF parsing
+- pdfplumber & PyMuPDF for PDF parsing
-- openpyxl for Excel generation
+- openpyxl & xlsxwriter for Excel generation
+- React & Vite for modern frontend development

 ## 📞 Support